getvictor/website/content/posts/scaling-codebase-evolutionary-architecture/index.md

   [the most significant issues with GitHub's code review process](../github-code-review-issues/).
 - We also showed [how to create an architectural test that finds Go package dependencies](../go-package-dependencies/).
 - We also published an article on [the common code refactorings to improve code readability](../common-refactorings/).
+- In addition, we summarized [what every software engineer should know about AI](../ai-for-software-developers/).

 ## Watch how to scale your codebase with evolutionary architecture